AkariAsai/self-rag/README.md

 ```
 python eval.py --f YOUR_OUTPUT_FILE --citations --qa --mauve
 ```

+## FAQ
+**Q1: How can I train a new pre-trained LM using Self-RAG scheme?** -- If you are using huggingface transformers, you can simply change the `model_name_or_path` and `tokenizer_name` in our training script, [script_finetune_7b.sh](https://github.com/AkariAsai/self-rag/blob/main/retrieval_lm/script_finetune_7b.sh).
+If you want to use your own fine-tuning script, please make sure to add the special tokens and mask out the paragraph context, as discussed in [this issue](https://github.com/AkariAsai/self-rag/issues/12)

+**Q2: Are you planning to release Mistral-7B-based Self-RAG?** -- Right now I have limited bandwidth to do so, but there is a community trained version of Self-RAG [SciPhi-Self-RAG-Mistral-7B-32k](https://huggingface.co/SciPhi/SciPhi-Self-RAG-Mistral-7B-32k) on top of Mistral-7B.
+We will announce if we can train Self-RAG on Mistral-7B and release the checkpoint.

 ## Contact
 If you have questions, please open an issue mentioning @AkariAsai or send an email to akari[at]cs.washington.edu.